joshjkk/hangman/README.md

 - Main menu
 - Get the currencies and amount of money to convert from the user
 - 2 Currencies [USD, GBP]
+- Currency conversion system
+- Currency conversion menu
 ## I will implement:
-- Currency conversion menu
-- Currency conversion system
 - System to change currency values
+- Allow user to use the program multiple times without quitting
+- Add more currencies